 Current students are able to add dependents onto their university health insurance plan.
 However, dependents are not able to utilize the Student Health Center or Counseling Center, even when using university insurance as these services are limited to current students.
-Please see the list below of alternative health resources for dependents - some do not require insurance, whereas some do.
-Please be sure to double check with these resources in order to ensure they take whatever insurance you have.
+Alternative health resources for dependents are listed below, and remember to check your health insurance plan and coverage with these resources before making an appointment.

 Mental Health Resources

-The GW University Community Counseling Clinic provides mental health services to adults, adolescents, and children in the Washington, D.C., area who may otherwise not have access to needed care.
+The GW University Community Counseling Clinic provides mental health services to adults, adolescents, and children in the Washington, DC, area who may otherwise not have access to needed care.
 These services include individual, couples, family, and group psychotherapy, as well as psychological assessment.
-Patients may also be referred for a psychiatric consultation through a partnership with the University’s Department of Psychiatry and Behavioral Science.

 The Pro Bono Counseling Project (PBCP) ensures that Maryland families and individuals with limited resources in need of mental health care are linked with licensed mental health professionals who provide care on a volunteer basis at no cost.